MolecularMatch/policies/employees_policy.md

 # Employees Policy

-Catalyze is committed to ensuring all workforce members actively address security and compliance in their roles at Catalyze.
-As such, training is imperative to assuring an understanding of current best practices, the different types and sensitivities of data, and the sanctions associated with non-compliance.
+MolecularMatch is committed to ensuring all workforce members actively address security and compliance in their roles.
+As such, training is imperative to ensure an understanding of current best practices, the different types and sensitivities of data, and the sanctions associated with non-compliance.

 ## Applicable Standards from the HITRUST Common Security Framework